 Impact Initiatives and Co-investments

-With a long and celebrated history, Cambridge today stands for educational excellence, innovation and economic vitality.
-A small city with global impact, Cambridge has a wealth of intellectual and financial resources, innovation capacity and a spirit of generosity.
+With a long and celebrated history, Cambridge today stands for educational excellence, innovation, and economic vitality.
+A small city with global impact, Cambridge has a wealth of intellectual and financial resources, innovation capacity, and a spirit of generosity.
 Its booming economy has created more jobs than the city’s population.
-Cambridge draws residents from around the world – local students speak 104 languages at home, from Albanian to Vietnamese – and the city is prized for its quality of life.
+Cambridge draws residents from around the world and the city is prized for its quality of life.
 Cambridge’s economic prosperity however, is not equitably shared by people across the city.
 Income and racial disparities remain our city’s key challenges.

-Grantmaking for Special Initiatives is largely pro-active, but recognizing the skills, capacities and knowledge inherent in our community, the Cambridge Community Foundation welcomes input and brief letters of interest to explore the strategic investments in four areas.
+Grantmaking for Special Initiatives is largely proactive, but recognizing the skills, capacities, and knowledge inherent in our community, the Cambridge Community Foundation welcomes input and brief letters of interest to explore strategic investments in four areas.

-Family & Child Well-being have a symbiotic relationship — from links between maternal educational status and children outcomes to parental economic status and engagement in their child’s life.
+Family & Child Well-being have a symbiotic relationship — from links between maternal educational background and children’s educational outcomes to parental economic status and engagement in their child’s life.
 Research shows that early childhood —from birth to age three is a critical period for cognitive and social emotional development.
-From memory enhancement as early as one month, to speech sounds by age one, connected speech by age two and relating concepts and categories from age three onwards — these development abilities have long term implications.
-CCF in partnership with the City of Cambridge is exploring strategies for interventions that support parenting and early childhood development.
+From memory enhancement as early as one month, to speech sounds by age one, connected speech by age two, and relating concepts and categories from age three onward — these development abilities have long-term implications.
+The Foundation, in partnership with the City of Cambridge, is exploring strategies for interventions that support parenting and early childhood development.

 Cambridge has been shaped by dreamers and visionaries throughout its long history.
-A city of ideas and solutions, Cambridge boasts a long list of creative thinkers, writers, artists, innovators, entrepreneurs.
+A city of ideas and solutions, Cambridge boasts a high population of creative thinkers, writers, artists, innovators, and entrepreneurs.
 To ensure that our city continues in this tradition of innovation, it is critical to feed the creativity and imagination of its residents.
 Several emerging efforts are working in that direction.
-The Foundation hosted a gathering earlier this year of artists, cultural leaders, and members of the business and civic communities.
-We explored strategies to strengthen and secure the Central Square cultural innovation district.
 One outcome: a grant awarded by the National Endowment for the Arts and administered by the Foundation to amplify the voices of local residents.